ruggeri/tech-notes/algos/lock-free-algos.md

 structures; a recent paper presented (what they claim is) the first practical wait-free queue.

-## Treiber Stack
+# Treiber Stack

 A lock free stack uses compare-and-set.
 Basically you create a new node and do a compare-and-set to the front ptr.
 Likewise for pop.

+This is lock-free, of course.
+Note that it is neither starvation nor wait-free, as the threads could keep successfully CASing the head, while the starved thread keeps failing over and over.

+Note that the Treiber stack, while lock free, does not at all allow for parallel modification.
+So multiple writers will necessarily serialize.
+In fact, with heavy write contention, it might be better for throughput just to lock.

+**ABA Problem**

 One thought: you have to be a little careful of the "ABA" problem.
 Here's an example: thread1 wants to pop the top of the stack (node A), it wants to set the top to node B. Before it does a CAS to make sure A is still the top, a 2nd thread interrupts.
-It pops A, pops B, and then pushes A back on.
-The 1st thread resumes, obviously confused.
+It pops A, pops B, resets `A->next` to `B->next`, and then pushes A back on.
+The 1st thread now resumes.
+The `CAS` will still see that `stack->head` is `A`.
+But if it isn't very careful, it will set `stack->head` to `B` rather than `B->next`.

+In part, the problem is due to concurrent modification of an object still accessible from another thread.
+Maybe we could mitigate the problem if the API only allowed push/pop of _values_.

+But ultimately, memory can _always_ be reused by the runtime.
+An address isn't tied to a specific object created at a specific time; it's just a place in memory, which can be reused when other objects are placed there.

-Basically, the equality check of the top can't ensure the stack wasn't modified.
-The problem here arrises because you can push and pop _nodes_.
-If you created a new node for every push, you'd be okay.
-Except when your memory allocator re-uses that memory...
-Thus you might keep an incrementing "version" number in the node, thus you're safe for re-use of a node.
-Note that the version number can wrap entirely around, causing problems, but that is extremely unlikely.
+Herlihy and Shavit suggest that you might keep an incrementing "version" number in the node, to try to be safe for re-use of a node.
+Java does give a CAS primitive which lets you keep a "marker" for the version of the object.
+They note that the version number can wrap entirely around, causing problems, but Wikipedia suggests that if enough bits of tag are used, wrap-around cannot happen for many years at current CPU speeds.

-This is called Treiber's stack.
-It's lock-free, of course.
-Note that it is not wait-free, as the threads could keep successfully CASing the head, while the starved thread keeps failing over and over.
+**Deletion/Garbage Collection**

+I believe this comes from Aaron Turon's notes ("Lock-freedom without garbage collection")...

-Another problem: what about deletion of popped nodes?
+Another problem: what about deletion (that is, garbage collection) of popped nodes?
 Specifically, let's focus on the _node_, not the value.
 I want to focus on the node so that we don't confuse ourselves with ownership semantics of values.

 We could try to delete the node after the CAS in the pop.
 But then other threads trying to do a pop might try to access `node->next` when